onnx/models/models/squeezenet/squeezenet.md

 Use the notebook [train_squeezenet](train_squeezenet.ipynb) to train the model.
 It contains the hyperparameters and network details used for training the above models
 ## References
 * Squeezenet1.0 <br>[SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size](https://arxiv.org/abs/1602.07360)
-* Squeezenet1.1 <br>Model from [Official SqueezeNet repo](https://github.com/DeepScale/SqueezeNet/tree/master/SqueezeNet_v1.1)<br>SqueezeNet 1.1 has 2.4x less computation and slightly fewer parameters than SqueezeNet 1.0, without sacrificing accuracy.
+* Squeezenet1.1 <br>Model from [Official SqueezeNet repo](https://github.com/DeepScale/SqueezeNet/tree/master/SqueezeNet_v1.1).
+SqueezeNet 1.1 has 2.4x less computation and slightly fewer parameters than SqueezeNet 1.0, without sacrificing accuracy.
 ## Dataset and Preparation
 Dataset used for train and validation: [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/)
 ### Preparation: